 Young Carer Club Nights

-Young Carers Club nights run at equipped youth centres around the county.
+Our Young Carers Club nights run on weekday evenings at youth centres In Colchester, Epping Forest, Harlow, Maldon and Uttlesford.

-Many events take place at club night such as access to computers, games of football, life issue workshops, pool and snooker, drama and dance, arts and crafts, Wii and IT, cooking and seasonal activities.
+Many events take place at club night such as access to computers, games such as pool and table tennis, arts and crafts, life skills such as cooking and varied seasonal activities.
+Occasional trips and other activities run over school holidays.